 Limited training for CapTel may be available in your area.
 Call for details!

-There are also Internet Captioned Telephones and Smartphone Apps available from:
+There are also Internet Captioned Telephones, websites and Smartphone Apps available from:

 Innocaption (mobile app)